 I am interested in the role played by natural kinds in the various forms of scientific study of emotion (the affective sciences).
 The question of whether emotion is a natural kind is not new in the philosophy of emotion, however, there is no agreement as to what the natural kinds investigated within the affective sciences might be.
 The dominant, albeit implicit, view within both cognitive psychology and the neurosciences is that some subset of the discrete emotions recognised within folk-psychology (for example fear, joy and anger) are natural kinds.
 A more radical view would hold that there are in fact no natural kinds to be found within the affective sciences.
 Given a popular account of the relation between natural kinds and scientific enquiry, such a view would amount to scepticism about the legitimacy of much affective science itself.

 I suggest that we should revisit the question of the natural kind status of emotion without relying on basic emotion theory or essentialist metaphysics.
 I, therefore, argue against both the dominant and the sceptical views.
 My research also examines the relation between socially constructed kinds and natural kinds.
 I suggest that rejecting essentialist metaphysical assumptions should not imply eliminativism of the concept of natural kinds.
-Combining a representational account of emotion with an epistemological account of natural kinds I argue that the category of emotion is a natural kind.
+Combining an account of emotion as a social kind with an epistemological account of natural kinds I argue that the category of emotion is a social natural kind.

-I studied Classics at the Aristotle University of Thessaloniki (BA, 1999) and then University College London (MA, 2001) before coming to The University of Manchester to do a master's degree in Philosophy in 2008.
+I studied Classics and Philosophy at the Aristotle University of Thessaloniki (BA, 1999) and then University College London (MA, 2001) before coming to The University of Manchester (MA, 2008).
 My PhD is funded through the Goldie-Hamilton studentship award.

 Existentialism (Semester 1) and Marx and Hegel (Semester 2).